Texas State Highway 249: Aggie Expressway section

 From FM 1774 in Pinehurst to FM 1488 east of Magnolia, the toll road continues as SH 249 Toll, also known as the Aggie Expressway.
 The tolled main lanes are maintained by TxDOT and were opened on August 8, 2020, with no tolls charged until December 2020.
 The cost to drive segment 1A is $1.95; however, unlike the HCTRA and MCTRA sections of the toll road, TxDOT allows a pay-by-mail option for all users, though at a higher cost per toll.

+Sign on entrance of the Aggie Expressway stating the payments and stating No Cash and No Permit Loads.

 Another eight miles of the Aggie Expressway from FM 1488 up to FM 1774 north Todd Mission opened to traffic on March 26, 2021.
 The current cost to drive segment 1B is $2.54 for two-axle vehicles, which took effect on the day of opening.

 The final segment of the Aggie Expressway began construction in late 2018 and was opened to all traffic on October 28, 2022.
 It is 2 untolled lanes with intermittent passing lanes that stretches from FM 1774 near Todd Mission to SH 105 east of Navasota.